Bozar/OneMoreLevel/user/doc/mirror.md

 A phantom (p) in the real world moves towards PC (@) when he is nearby.
 A phantom's image (p, grey) in the mirror world never moves.

 When PC moves in the real world, his image (@, grey) in the mirror world also moves symmetrically.
 If either PC or his image is blocked by a mirror, a phantom or a phantom's image, neither of them can move.
-See Bumping an Target, below.
+See Bumping a Target, below.

 You can press Space to wait 1 turn.

-## Bumping an Target
+## Bumping a Target

 When a phantom in the real world bumps adjacent PC, the real world swaps with the mirror world.